albertcordina/Applicant-tracking-system/README.md

-                 calls the existsByUsername method of the ApplicantRepository interface hash the password using Bcrypt before saving calls the saveApplicant method of the SaveApplicant class if the applicant is the age for retirement, i.e. > 67, AND did not register the occupation as retired send the Applicant to the retired_page.html page sends the Applicant to the registration_confirmation.html page.
+                 calls the existsByUsername method of the ApplicantRepository interface hash the password using Bcrypt before saving calls the saveApplicant method of the SaveApplicant class if the applicant is the age for retirement, i.e. > 67, AND did not register the occupation as retired- sends the Applicant to the retired_page.html page sends the Applicant to the registration_confirmation.html page.